gabrielle-pch/gabrielle-pch/README.md

 <h3 align="left">About me :</h3>
 <p align="left">
-  Chill vibes on here 🫶, I am a content creator passionate with tech and constantly looking forward to learn new things 👀
+  Chill and positive vibes on here 🫶, I am a content creator passionate with tech and constantly looking forward to learn new things 👀
 </p>

 ### My Socials :